-Percentage represents share of organizations that involve the specified function or department in CX activities.
-Source: Capgemini Research Institute, Customer experience in automotive, automotive executive survey, August 2024, N=602 organizations. in CX initiatives.
+\Percentage represents share of organizations that involve the specified function or department in CX activities.
+Source: Capgemini Research Institute, Customer experience in automotive, automotive executive survey, August 2024, N=602 organizations.

+Joining the race: Automotive's drive to catch up with customer experience in CX initiatives.
 This likely contributes to the dissatisfaction with digital experiences expressed by three-quarters of customers.
 A similar proportion of organizations engage design experts, and only one-third include strategists in their CX efforts.
 Different teams may have conflicting priorities, and without effective coordination, this can result in a disjointed and lower-quality overall CX.